 Vendeur : BBBooks, Poulton-Le-Fylde, Royaume-Uni

 Hardcover.
 Etat : Very Good +.
 First Edition.
 First Edition (London, 2004).
 No markings, annotations, or inscriptions.
 Internally fine.
 Unclipped dust jacket.
-No tears or conspicuous damage, light shelf wear to the edges.
-Burgundy cloth with fine gilt titling to the spine.
-The boards remain clean and sharp, with a gentle press to the spine ends and a (very) faint reading crease to the spine centre.
+No tears or conspicuous damage, light local edge wear only (principally to the spine head).
+Burgundy cloth with bright gilt titling to the spine.
+The boards remain clean and sharp, with a gentle press to the spine ends and a (very) faint reading crease through the spine centre.
 Poems translated by Humphrey Clucas. xxii, 298pp.
 Illustrated.
 N° de réf. du vendeur 3000

 Quantité disponible : 1 disponible(s)